 Tarabieh said he had never experienced this type of classroom collaboration, but when presented with the opportunity, he jumped at the chance.
 “I always love experimenting, so if a new method comes my way, I will try it,” he said.

-To test its feasibility, the virtual exchange was designed to be an addition to the respective architecture courses, meeting three hours at a time over the course of four weeks.
+The virtual exchange was designed to be an addition to the particular architecture courses, meeting three hours at a time over four weeks.
 With the time difference, the UA students had to meet early in the morning, while AUC students met in the evening.
 In between their videoconferences, the students collaborated through FaceTime, Skype and email.

 One of the challenges faced was the fact that Chalfoun was teaching a graduate course, while Tarabieh was teaching an undergraduate course.
 They both tried to build the course at a level that was possible for the two classes to digest.

 “It was strange in the beginning.
 How do you mix graduate and undergraduate students?” reflected Tarabieh.
 “Much of the material that came from Arizona’s side was designed for a graduate-level class — it requires fundamental knowledge for you to be able to learn these things, so I was impressed that the AUC students were able to digest the material.”